C Street Inn: 1913–1930: Hotel Polhemus

-In 1913, Willis P. Polhemus owned the new building and the land it sat on.
-R.B.
-Thorbus was the proprietor and manager in 1914.
+Willis P. Polhemus owned the new building and the land it occupied in 1913.
 Florence C. Thorbus ran the La Mesa School of Expression for Motion Pictures out of the hotel.

 In January 1920, the Industrial Welfare Commission held a meeting at the hotel, focusing on minimum wages for employed women in San Diego.
-That same month librarian Mary Elizabeth Downey stayed at the Polhemus while in town to speak at the San Diego Public Library.
-In 1921, A.P.
-Wilkinson sold the hotel to George A. Brown and J. H. Sprague.
-In 1929, Hotel del Coronado room clerk Edgar P. Schiller was hired as manager after the Polhemus was leased to George W. Wood.
+That same month, librarian Mary Elizabeth Downey stayed at the Polhemus while in town to speak at the San Diego Public Library.
+A. P. Wilkinson sold the hotel to George A. Brown and J. H. Sprague in 1921.
+Hotel del Coronado room clerk Edgar P. Schiller was hired as manager in 1929 after the Polhemus was leased to George W. Wood.